-This article explores the key features of RDEC, including the RDEC R&D tax credit rate, qualifying activity and qualifying expenditure for the scheme.
-It explains how large companies and SMEs should use the incentive, and how ForrestBrown can help you maximize your RDEC R&D tax credit claim includes everything to which you are entitled.
+This article explores the key features of the RDEC scheme, including the R&D tax credit rate, qualifying activity and qualifying expenditure for the relief.
+It explains how large companies and SMEs should use the incentive, and how ForrestBrown can help you ensure your RDEC R&D tax credit claim includes everything to which you are entitled.

 - The key features of RDEC – the rate, qualifying activities and qualifying expenditure.

-- How to claim if you’re a large company (greater than 500 staff and either more than €100 million turnover or €86 million gross assets).
+- How to claim if you’re a large company (500 or more staff and either more than €100 million turnover or €86 million gross assets).

-- How to claim if you’re an SME (fewer than 500 staff or less than €100 million turnover and €86 million gross assets).
+- How to claim if you’re an SME (fewer than 500 staff and either less than €100 million turnover and €86 million gross assets).

 Key features of RDEC